Meet The Soap

 And a big thanks to Shawn Scanlan for the logo!
-I met him on my travels to Belize a year and a bit ago, and I can't stop calling him Steve.
+I met him on my travels to Belize.
+He sings in churches, and he's beyond talented.

 I formulated the recipe from scratch, and it produces a slightly soft bar with a 5% superfat and high cleansing properties.
 The goat's milk within the soap provides extra fat for softness, lactic acid, and a rich, honey-like colour.
 On occasion, I provide the addition of beeswax sources from local apiaries.

 No soapmaker can make any medical or cosmetic claims about the soap we make.
 Soap is simply soap, and it cleans.
 Additional ingredients may or may not have fantastic properties, and I like to include ingredients with known skin benefits.
 I make no claims other than my soap cleans.

 I believe in the Japanese philosophy of wabi-sabi, meaning beauty that is imperfect, impermanent, and incomplete.
 My soap is perfectly imperfect, and I prefer it that way.
 It is still beautiful, thoughtfully designed, and serves a purpose.

 The vast majority of the products we consume, wash off, wear, and use in our homes are made with unknown ingredients, additives, and plastics.
 We can all slowly migrate towards locally made products, with simple and understandable ingredients.
 I personally make my purchases from Canadian artisans and growers wherever possible, and I am very fortunate to live in an area where that is possible for my eggs, meat, dairy, vegetables, and trinkets for my home.